min2ha/ukwa-site/content/target/69442/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 23rd July 2018: Brexit: Preparations and Negotiations

 Debate focusing on the Government's proposals set out in the July White Paper for the UK's future relationship with the EU.